Sverdlovsk anthrax leak: Background

 The BW facility at Sverdlovsk was located within a military base known as Compound 19 (19th gorodok, Russian:19-й городок) which itself was created between 1947 and 1949.
 Compound 19 abutted the southern industrialised sector of the city in the Chkalovskii district.
 It was located immediately adjacent to the Vtorchermet housing estate.
 A meat-processing plant was located nearby with a view to supplying components of bacterial nutrient media.
-There was a high decree of autonomy with regard to the secret base.
-As well as the military institute, Compound 19 embraced its own 75-bed military hospital, a postal service, a range of shops, a kindergarten, schools, a social club, a sports stadium, parks and walkways, a civil registry office and its own special prosecutor's office.
+There was a high degree of autonomy with regard to the secret base.
+As well as the military institute, Compound 19 embraced its own 75-bed military hospital, a postal service, a range of shops, a kindergarten, schools, a social club, a sports stadium, parks and walkways, a civil registry office, and its own special prosecutor's office.
 Sentries and construction workers at the site required special security clearance.
 A Russian television crew visited the site shortly after the collapse of the USSR.
 It is likely that much of what they observed may not have been greatly different from the situation in 1979.
 They reported that Compound 19 comprised around 200 hectares and was sub-divided into three main zones.
 The first, residential zone, housed the scientists and their families, around 7,000 inhabitants, along with the ancillary services described above.
 Nestled within the outer zone there was a check-point which provided restricted access to a so-called industrial zone.
 At the very heart of Compound 19, guarded by a final check-point and barbed wire, was the most secret special working zone which housed the main administration building together with secret laboratories and production units housed underground.